 The alternating superman: start with the right arm and left leg, lower, then swap to the other pair.
 This will help target the muscles in your arms and legs individually rather than as a set.

 The superman hold: when you reach the top of the movement, stop and hold the position.
-It’ll make it a complete isometric exercise and increase the time your muscles are under tension even further.
+It’ll make it a complete isometric exercise and increase your muscles’ time under tension even further.
 The muscles in your lower back will stay contracted for longer, helping you build strength in that area more efficiently.
 A great finisher if you’re looking for a way to end an interval circuit.

 Top tips for the superman

 The superman exercise is easy and accessible, making it a good one to incorporate into your fitness routine.
-As there aren’t too many variations of the exercises, it might be difficult to form superman workouts alone.
-Instead include them in your warm ups before doing weighted back exercises.
+As there aren’t too many variations of the exercises, it might be challenging to form superman workouts alone.
+Instead, include them in your warm-ups before doing weighted back exercises.
 Or, add them at the very end to a circuit to finish off.

 Once you’ve done the exercise, it can feel good to then reverse the movement and bend your back the other way.
 The cat/cow exercise is beneficial for practising mobility and letting your arch curve the other way.
 Child’s pose is also one to end on for a lower back release.